Greenville County, South Carolina: Government and politics

 Greenville County is governed by a 12-member county council.
 The current county administrator is Joseph Kernell, whom the council appointed in January 2004 after voting in late 2003 to hire him.
 Kernell was previously the county administrator for St. Charles County, Missouri.
 Other staff hired by the council include a clerk and an attorney.

 Council members are elected by voters in each of the 12 state legislative districts (17–28) within the county and serve staggered four-year terms.

 From the latter half of the 20th century onward, Greenville County has voted overwhelmingly Republican in presidential elections.
 It has gone Republican in every presidential election since 1960, and in all but one election since 1952.
-Even Jimmy Carter of neighboring Georgia failed to win the county in 1976 despite winning the state.
-To date, Carter's two runs are the last times that a Democrat has managed even 40% of the county's vote, and one of only two official Democratic candidates to do so since 1948.
+Jimmy Carter of neighboring Georgia failed to win the county in 1976 despite winning the state.
+Carter's 1976 run is the last time a Democrat received 40% or more of the county's vote, and one of only two official Democratic candidates to do so since 1948.
 In 2020, Joe Biden became the first Democrat to obtain over 100,000 votes in the county, and Donald Trump's 18.2% margin of victory was the lowest for any Republican since 1980.
 Biden came within 320 votes of being only the second Democrat in 72 years to win 40% of the county's vote.

 The county also rejects Democrats at the state level; it was one of the first areas of the state where Republicans were able to break the long Democratic monopoly on state and local offices.